Before & After: Homepage Rewrites That Doubled Conversions

 After: Above the fold focused on:

-Results: 61% decrease in bounce rate, 54% increase in trial signups
+Result: 61% decrease in bounce rate, 54% increase in trial signups.

 Why it worked:

-• Addressed main SMB objection (complexity and setup time)
+- Addressed the main SMB objection (complexity and setup time).

 Lesson: Your company story matters to you.
 Customer outcomes matter to buyers.
 Lead with what they care about.